#3725 closed defect (bug) (wontfix)

 Since the maximum # of users WordPress can support has been accepted as much much smaller than 2,147,483,647 the database schema should be modified to change all columns that reference a user ID to type INT.

-Currently, all of these columns are type BIGINT, except for link_owner in wp_links for some reason.
-In addition, user IDs are type-casted to INTs in some places in the WordPress core, such as in get_userdata.
+for some reason.
+In addition, user IDs are type-casted to INTs in some places in the WordPress core, such as in get_userdata

-The attached patch changes all of the columns referencing user IDs to INTs and bumps wp_db_version.
+The attached patch changes all of the columns referencing user IDs to INTs and bumps wp_db_version

 Attachments (1)